 EDE modifies growth and $H(z)$ at early times (around recombination) and higher matter density is required to compensate for this effect in the CMB.
-Higher matter density contradicts the required low value of matter density at late times from weak lensing and growth data as shown in Fig.\ref{figedecont}.
-In particular the analysis of Ref. \cite{Hill:2020osr} has shown that an EDE model can not practically resolve the Hubble tension because it results in higher value of the late-time density fluctuation amplitude $\sigma_8$ and thus the tension with LSS dynamical probes WL, RSD and CC data can get worse.
-In addition Ref. \cite{Jedamzik:2020zmd} argued that any model which attempts to reconcile the CMB inferred value of $H_0$ by solely reducing the sound horizon results into tension with either the BAO or the galaxy weak lensing data.
+Higher matter density contradicts the required low value of matter density at late times from weak lensing and growth data as shown in Fig. \ref{figedecont}.
+In particular the analysis by \citet{Hill:2020osr,Clark:2021hlo} has shown that an EDE model can not practically resolve the Hubble tension because it results in higher value of the late-time density fluctuation amplitude $\sigma_8$ and thus the tension with LSS dynamical probes WL, RSD and CC data can get worse.
+In addition \citet{Jedamzik:2020zmd} argued that any model which attempts to reconcile the CMB inferred value of $H_0$ by solely reducing the sound horizon results into tension with either the BAO or the galaxy weak lensing data.
 Thus, a compelling and full resolution of the Hubble tension may require multiple modifications (more than just the size of the sound horizon) of the $\Lambda$CDM cosmology.

-Recent studies by Refs. \cite{Smith:2020rxx,Chudaykin:2020igl} reexamining the above issue and using combined data method show that the EDE scenario remains a potential candidate solution to the Hubble crisis.
+Recent studies by \citet{Smith:2020rxx,Chudaykin:2020igl} reexamining the above issue and using combined data method show that the EDE scenario remains a potential candidate solution to the Hubble tension.
 Future observations will provide data with improved quality and thus will enable more detailed tests of the EDE model.